 Bertrand called again the next day, during our Wednesday presbytery staff meeting.
 Now it has been said (certainly not in THIS presbytery) that there’s no need to contribute to shared mission giving, because it only goes to pay presbytery staff, and what do they do with their time, anyway?
 So let me share what your staff and presbytery friends did in the second half of this last week.

-Bertrand was being released that afternoon, and it was expected for someone to pick him up by 6:30 p.m., at Adelanto.
+Bertrand was being released that afternoon, and it was expected for someone to pick him up by 6:30 pm, at Adelanto.
 He had heard about a group who was arranging for pickups, but he couldn’t reach them.
-Immigration and Customs Enforcement gave him one (completed) office phone call, and that ended up being me.
-Now it was 4 p.m., and given east-bound rush hour traffic, we knew it would take 2.5 hours just to get there.
+ICE gave him one (completed) office phone call, and that ended up being me.
+Now it was 4 pm, and given east-bound rush hour traffic, we knew it would take 2.5 hours just to get there.
 And here’s my confession of my Californian bourgeois life: not only were my dogs at the groomers, my little electric car didn’t have enough battery power to get to Adelanto!

-Hitting the road immediately, I got to Adelanto right at the time of Bertrand’s release.
-By then it was 42 degrees in the high desert, and Bertrand was wearing a sweatshirt that Adelanto gave him.
-His bag had been taken in Tijuana the night before he was allowed entry into the U.S., and since they took him straight to Adelanto, they gave him clothing and toiletries during his detention — but who wants a prison jumpsuit in public, and they wouldn’t let him take his toothbrush.
-Instead he was released with a white plastic trash bag with the jacket he was wearing when he came in, his Bibles and little else.
+Hitting the road immediately, I got to Adelanto right at the time for Bertrand’s release.
+By that time it was 42 degrees in the high desert, and Bertrand was wearing a sweatshirt that Adelanto gave him.
+His bag had been taken in Tijuana the night before he was allowed entry into the US, and since they took him straight to Adelanto, they gave him clothing and toiletries during his detention—but who wants a prison jumpsuit in public, and they wouldn’t let him take his toothbrush.
+Instead he was released with a white plastic trash bag with the jacket he was wearing when he came in, his Bibles, and little else.

 That Thursday was busy and he spent the day with Steve.
-I have to share the sweetest moment when we arrived at Pasadena Presbyterian Church.
-As Bertrand and I walked into the office, Elder Ellen Harkin was volunteering at the front desk.
-She smiled and said, “You must be Bertrand!
+I have to share the sweetest moment when we arrived at PPC.
+As Bertrand and I walked into the office, Elder Ellen Harkin was volunteering at the front desk, and she smiled and said, “You must be Bertrand!
 Welcome!”
 It was like the voice of heaven blessing Bertrand, and I got to witness it.

 Bertrand landed safely in North Dakota and sent a note of thanks, saying:

-To learn more about what families and children encounter at the U.S./Mexico border, please visit the Presbyterian Disaster Assistance website for more information.
+To learn more about what families and children encounter at the U.S./Mexico border, please visit our website for more information.

 To support these and other Presbyterian-connected ministries, donate to DR000095 US Refugee Emergencies.
-PDA has already released several grants through presbyteries in the region and will continue to do so as funding is available.
+PDA has already released several grants through the Presbyteries in the region and will continue to do so as funding is available.